Somewhere to review books I'm reading without giving away any spoilers!

 Hello there – welcome to my virtual world of books!
 Hope you’re sitting comfortably, then I’ll begin by giving you a little information about me and why I’ve started this.
 OK, so I must be mad, bad or just sad . . . but I honestly don’t think so as I’m generally quite a cheerful person!
 I’ve been challenged by my daughter to have a go at keeping this up to date, so watch out world!
 I’m an ex primary teacher who loves reading and likes encouraging others to do so, too.
 It works sometimes -my daughter is also a keen reader – you can check out what she’s reading here – so I must have been doing something right some of the time!

 My daughter introduced me to NetGalley and so I’m now also able to get to read some books sometimes before they are actually officially published – I’ll let you know what I think of them here, too!
-Six of the badges above this paragraph are from NetGalley, the first acknowledges that I read books from them, the second that I usually have provided feedback reviews on at least 80% of the books that I’ve received from there and the third means that at least three times publishers have added my reviews to their NetGalley title details page (actually that’s happened more than two hundred times now) and the next one shows that at least four publishers auto approve any books I request from them (luckily more than ten different publishers do this for me), the next one shows that I’m serious about helping promote books by sharing my reviews of them to others – which is the whole aim of keeping this blog – the next is the Challenge 2016 badge which shows I’m committed to helping books succeed by reviewing them and the latest one acknowledges that I’ve now reviewed more than 500 books on NetGalley (I’ve actually reviewed more than 1,750 but they don’t do any other badges for that many!)
+Six of the badges above this paragraph are from NetGalley, the first acknowledges that I read books from them, the second that I usually have provided feedback reviews on at least 80% of the books that I’ve received from there and the third means that at least three times publishers have added my reviews to their NetGalley title details page (actually that’s happened more than two hundred times now) and the next one shows that at least four publishers auto approve any books I request from them (luckily more than ten different publishers do this for me).
+I’ve actually been given three other badges for joining in challenges and one which acknowledges that I’ve now reviewed more than 500 books on NetGalley – I’ve actually reviewed more than 2,000 but they don’t do any other badges for that many!

 I’ve also been contacted by eleven year old Charlie J. Ross who has volunteered to do some guest reviews of books he likes – so watch please welcome him on board and look out for his blogs about books in amongst the posts.
 You’ll be able to identify them easily because I’ll make sure to tag his name in any he contributes!